esphome/esphome-docs/components/ble_client.rst

-Whilst the component can connect to most BLE devices (that do not require authentication/pin), useful functionality is only obtained through dependent components, such as :doc:`/components/sensor/ble_sensor` or :doc:`/components/binary_sensor/ble_button`.
+Whilst the component can connect to most BLE devices (that do not require authentication/pin), useful functionality is only obtained through dependent components, such as :doc:`/components/sensor/ble_sensor`.
 See the documentation for these components for details on setting up specific devices.